andreas-mausch/andreas-mausch.github.io/posts/2024-08-31-single-board-computer-headless-setup/index.md

 # DietPi

 I have tried the image `DietPi_RadxaZERO3-ARMv8-Bookworm.img.xz` from 2024-09-13.
-There is a extra config parition.
+There is an extra config partition.
 It is described here:
 [https://dietpi.com/docs/usage/#how-to-do-an-automatic-base-installation-at-first-boot-dietpi-automation](https://dietpi.com/docs/usage/#how-to-do-an-automatic-base-installation-at-first-boot-dietpi-automation)